Checkmarx/kics/README.md

 <img alt="Azure BluePrints" src="docs/img/logo-azure-blueprints.png" width="100">&nbsp;&nbsp;&nbsp;

-Support of other solutions and additional cloud providers are on the [roadmap](docs/roadmap.md).
+Support of other solutions and additional asddsa12s are on the [roadmap](docs/roadmap.md).

 ## Getting Started